Welcome to Your Authentic Indian Experience™

 "Welcome to Your Authentic Indian Experience™" is a short story written by Rebecca Roanhorse and published in the August 2017 issue of Apex Magazine.
-The story was well-received, and it won the 2017 Nebula and the 2018 Hugo short story awards.
+The story was well-received; it won the 2017 Nebula Award for Best Short Story and the 2018 Hugo Award for Best Short Story.
 Her first professionally published work of speculative fiction, the story also earned Roanhorse the John W. Campbell Award for Best New Writer.